 The Agriculture Research Centre at Khun Chang Kian is home to a significant number of sakura cherry blossom trees.
 The centre is situated in Doi Suthep-Pui National Park and is 15kms beyond Doi Suthep Temple.
 The centre grows coffee too and sipping on a freshly brewed cup is very much a part of the sakura viewing trip.
 Khun Chang Kian is not on public transport routes.
 Tours, taxis or songthaews, or renting a car or motorcycle are the travel choices.

 Doi Ang Khang boasts a cool climate when compared to the rest of Thailand and is Chiang Mai Province’s version of an old colonial hill station.
 The Royal Agricultural Station Ang Khang grows a large range of plants and trees.
 Among these are sizeable amounts of both Siamese and Japanese sakura cherry blossom trees.
 Doi Ang Khang is 140kms from Chiang Mai and accessible on public transport or by driving yourself.
-Read more on the What’s Up Guide to Doi Angkhang.
+[Read more on Doi Angkhang Travel Guide]